anym-dev/anym-dev/README.md

 ### about

-i am ilya dunets, a game developer and sound designer based in belarus. at 14, i focus on rapid creation by blending traditional coding with modern ai tools. my journey so far includes showcasing a solo game project at a national tech event and producing music that has reached over 3.2 million+ streams on spotify. i'm driven by the power of atmosphere, creating it through lines of code and melodies.
+i am a game developer and sound designer based in belarus.

+at 14, i focus on rapid creation by blending traditional coding with modern ai tools. my journey so far includes showcasing a solo game project at a national tech event and producing music that has reached over 3.2 million+ streams on spotify.

+i'm driven by the power of atmosphere, creating it through lines of code and melodies.

 ---